-I’ve been a makeup artist for over 30 years and taught thousands of women how to do their own makeup and “ace their face” by using my signature 15 Steps of Makeup Application method so they can look and feel their best every day.
+I’ve been a makeup artist for over 30 years and taught thousands of women how to do their own makeup and “ace their face” by using my signature makeup method so they can look and feel their best every day.
 But today I’d love to throw a little spin on it.
 And it goes little somethin’ like this…

 “If you only had time in your morning for five products, which ones should you pick?”

 I’d like us to try and work our makeup game into our budget!
 But by budget I don’t mean how much money we can spend.
 Most of us can find a way to get the products we want, even if it means one less latte this week.
 What I mean by budget is how much time can you squeeze out of your morning in order to get your daily game face on?
 So, whether you’ve got five minutes or 50 minutes, let’s talk about what your non-negotiables should be.
 Read on for all my experts tips on to build the perfect five-piece makeup bag.